techworldwithmurali/devops-zero-to-hero/README.md

 ### **Day 20 - Jenkins**
 - Upstream and Downstream Jobs
 - Setting up the Build Pipeline
-- Taking Backup and Restoring Jenkins
-- Creating a Slack account
-- Sending notifications from Jenkins to Slack
+- Sending notifications from Jenkins to Microsoft Teams

 ### **Day 21 - Jenkins Pipeline**
 - Overview of Jenkins Pipelines